8 Best Homeowners Insurance Companies in Maryland of 2025

 But flood insurance is expensive.

-The average cost of flood insurance in the United States is $700 per year, according to FEMA.
+According to FEMA, the average cost of flood insurance in the United States is $700 per year.

 Crime Rate

-Maryland has a high violent crime rate than the national average.
+Maryland has a higher violent crime rate than the national average.

 Maryland was ranked as the eleventh-highest violent crime rate state in the US.